 Georges Lefebvre, historian

 The thwarted social and political ambitions of the bourgeoisie gave rise to considerable frustration.
 The haute bourgeoisie had become the economic masters of the nation, yet government and policy were the exclusive domains of the royal court and its noble favourites.
 Many educated bourgeoisie found solace in Enlightenment tracts, which challenged the foundation of monarchical power and argued that government should be representative, accountable and based on popular sovereignty.
-When Emmanuel Sieyes published What is the Third Estate? in January 1789, it struck a chord with the self important bourgeoisie, who believed they were entitled to a hand in government.
+When Emmanuel Sieyes published What is the Third Estate? in January 1789, it struck a chord with the self-important bourgeoisie, who believed they were entitled to a hand in government.
 What is the Third Estate? was not the only expression of this idea; there was a flood of similar pamphlets and essays around the nation in early 1789.
 When these documents spoke of the Third Estate, however, they referred chiefly to the bourgeoisie – not to France’s 22 million rural peasants, its landless labourers or its urban workers.
-When the bourgeoisie dreamed of representative government, it was government that represented the propertied classes.
-The peasants and urban workers were politically invisible to the bourgeoisie – just as the bourgeoisie itself was politically invisible to the Ancien Régime.
+When the bourgeoisie dreamed of representative government, it was a government that represented the propertied classes only.
+The peasants and urban workers were politically invisible to the bourgeoisie – just as the bourgeoisie was itself politically invisible to the Ancien Régime.

 2. The rural peasantry made up the largest portion of the Third Estate.
 Most peasants worked the land as feudal tenants or sharecroppers and were required to pay a range of taxes, tithes and feudal dues.

-4. At the pinnacle of the Third Estate were the bourgeoisie: successful business owners who ranged from the comfortable middle class to extremely wealthy merchants and landowners.
+4. At the pinnacle of the Third Estate was the bourgeoisie: successful business owners who ranged from the comfortable middle class to extremely wealthy merchants and landowners.

 5. Regardless of their property and wealth, members of the Third Estate were subject to inequitable taxation and were politically disregarded by the Ancien Régime.
 This exclusion contributed to rising revolutionary sentiment in the late 1780s.